...

 6) Lucca

-• The Church of San Michele in Foro in Piazza San Michele will enchant you with its original beauty.
+• Church of San Michele in Foro: Located in Piazza San Michele, this stunning church captivates visitors with its unique and timeless beauty.

 Etruscan town of Lucca in Tuscany